Why I use a MacBookPro and OS X

 I loved Linux as a young developer.
 I compiled new kernels during evening sessions.
 I worked hard to install and configure drivers to support the hardware I had bought.

 I explored forums and talked with technical support specialists to activate hardware or support the resolution of my display.
-I struggled days to have the correct drivers for the graphic card and communication components of my notebook.
+I struggled for days to have the correct drivers for the graphic card and communication components of my notebook.

 I grew older and decided to enjoy my evenings and weekends with my family and friends.
-Surely I would prefer to have no virus, trojan and other evils in my workstation.
+Surely I would prefer to have no virus, trojan, and other evils in my workstation.

 So I went to macOS and Apple notebooks without regrets.